 See nampiLLai‘s vyAkyAnam.

-- yAnE – My loss is not due to his deeds [This is explaining the avadhAraNArtham “E” in end of yAnE which says me alone is the cause]; while he is trying to come in front of me and help me, I myself caused my own destruction.
+- yAnE – My loss is not due to his deeds [This is explaining the avadhAraNArtham “E” in end of yAnE which says I alone am the cause]; while he is trying to come in front of me and help me, I myself caused my own destruction.

-- ennai aRiyagilAdhE – Just like a prince who gets lost in the forest, found by a hunter and being raised by him, he will eventually come to think that he too is a hunter, me who does not realize that I am a prakArabhUtha (an attribute, a form) of sarvESvaran.
+- ennai aRiyagilAdhE – Just like a prince who gets lost in the forest, found by a hunter and being raised by him, he will eventually come to think that he too is a hunter, I who do not realise that I am a prakArabhUtha (an attribute, a form) of sarvESvaran.

 - yAnE en thanadhE enRu irundhEn – Instead of thinking “bhagavAn and his belongings”, I misunderstood “I and my belongings”.

 - irundhEn – If this goes on for a long time, some day, one should repent for such situation; even that did not occur – I lived as if I am complete and without any worries.
-Like it is said in periya thiruvanthAdhi 82 “thIvinaiyEn vALA irundhu ozhindhEn” (me, who is this sinner stayed without acting upon those sins).
+Just as it is said in periya thiruvanthAdhi 82 “thIvinaiyEn vALA irundhu ozhindhEn” (I, who am this sinner, stayed without acting upon those sins).
 Though I was fit to do everything as said in SrI rAmAyaNam ayOdhyA kANdam 31.25 “aham sarvam karishyAmi” (Let me serve you in all ways), I stayed as if I had nothing to do.
-It sounds like AzhwAr is saying “ozhindhEn” (I am finished); While it is said that “even a moment of separation from bhagavAn is unbearable”, AzhwAr says that he has lost this all along (until now) since time immemorial.
+It sounds like AzhwAr is saying “ozhindhEn” (I am finished).
+While it is said that “even a moment of separation from bhagavAn is unbearable”, AzhwAr says that he has lost this all along (until now) since time immemorial.

-When asked “Is this not the way, this should be understood?”, he says
+When asked “Is this not the way that this should be understood?”, he says

-- en udaimaiyum nIyE – Like it is said in mahAbhAratham udhyOga parvam by vidhura to dhritharAshtra “yasyaithE thadhdhanam” (for those who own him, those persons are that wealth for him).
+- en udaimaiyum nIyE – Just as it is said in mahAbhAratham udhyOga parvam by vidhura to dhritharAshtra “yasyaithE thadhdhanam” (for those who own him, those persons are that wealth for him).

 Where did we observe this?